tj/commander/README.txt

 == Todo:

-* additional user interaction methods
+* get user interaction module working...
 * allow options to take a block OR populate a struct.. passed with |args, options| ?
+* check other todos/fixmes

+* output options in a better format
 * utilize highline page_and_wrap
 * add command machine-name to help docs
 * global options... change runner implementations as well as displaying in terminal formatter